 Preheat the oven to 350F

-Wash the mushrooms with a damp cloth to remove dirt
+Wash the mushrooms with a damp cloth to remove dirt.

-Remove stems and chop them up into small pieces
+Remove stems and chop them up into small pieces.

-Heat the olive oil and butter over the stove on medium heat in a frying pan
+Heat the olive oil and butter over the stove on medium heat in a frying pan.

-Dice the onion into small pieces
+Dice the onion into small pieces.

-Add the mushroom stems and onion into the melted butter/olive oil
+Add the mushroom stems and onion into the melted butter/olive oil.

 Meanwhile mix together the breadcrumbs, cheese, herbs and pepper in a bowl.

-When the onions and stems are done, add them into the breadcrumbs
+When the onions and stems are done, add them into the breadcrumbs.

-Drizzle some olive oil into the mixture and mix well
+Drizzle some olive oil into the mixture and mix well.

-Stuff the mushrooms well allowing the excess breadcrumb mixture to spill over, that's totally fine.
+Stuff the mushrooms well, allowing the excess breadcrumb mixture to spill over, that's totally fine.

-Drizzle some extra olive oil on top (not too much)
+Drizzle some extra olive oil on top (not too much).

 Place the stuffed mushrooms in a oven safe baking dish and cook at 375F for about 30-40 minutes or until done.
 You’ll know when they are done when the tops are golden brown and they are slightly firm to cut with a fork.

-If you’re preparing for more people, make sure to either buy enough mushrooms and you can also look for packages that have smaller mushrooms to allow for a greater quantity of individual mushrooms.
+If you’re preparing for more people, make sure to either buy enough mushrooms or you can also look for packages that have smaller mushrooms to allow for a greater quantity of individual mushrooms.
 This makes a big difference when preparing for appetizers/finger food.